Janet Leigh: Early life and education

 Jeanette Helen Morrison was born on July 6, 1927, in Merced, California, the child of Helen Lita (née Westergaard) and Frederick Robert Morrison.
 Her maternal grandparents were immigrants from Denmark, and her father had Scots-Irish and German ancestry.
 Shortly after Leigh's birth, the family relocated to Stockton where she spent her early life.
 She was brought up in poverty as her father struggled to support the family with his factory employment, and he took various additional jobs after the Great Depression.

 Leigh was raised Presbyterian and sang in the local church choir throughout her childhood.
 In 1941 when her paternal grandfather became terminally ill, the family relocated to Merced, moving into her grandparents' home.
 She attended Weber Grammar School in Stockton and later Stockton High School.
 Leigh excelled in academics and graduated from high school at age sixteen.

-Though Leigh initially left college to pursue her film career, she re-enrolled in night classes at the University of Southern California in early 1947.
+After a tenure at Stockton College (San Joaquin Delta College), Leigh enrolled at the College of the Pacific (University of the Pacific) in September 1943, where she majored in music and psychology.
+During the college years, she joined the Alpha Theta Tau sorority and also sang with the college's a cappella choir.
+She also re-enrolled in night classes at the University of Southern California in early 1947.
+In order to help support her family, she spent Christmas and summer vacations working at retail shops and dime stores, as well as working at the college's information desk during the semesters.